Nagdhani/Bioinformatics/Lab/Lab2/DhanikondaDirectory_READ_ME.md

 - **FinalREADME**: contains the finalized README file for the project
 - **CodingScripts**: Contains any scripts that were used to analyze data
 - **Poster**: contains the final poster as well as any figures/pictures that were used in the poster.
 The poster will be saved in .ppt format and any relavent figures will be saved as .png or .jpg format.
+- **Relavent_paper**: contains any pdfs of any papers that are useful for the project

 ## Test_submissions
 This folder holds any files that were submitted or used for a test.